Available for Feedback and Surveys with Ask or plans. See the Hotjar pricing page for plans and pricing.

-This allows you to target a specific set of users to your site, such as “target this Survey to paying customers only”, offering more relevant answers to the questions you have about your users.
+This allows you to target a specific set of users visiting your site, such as “target this Survey to paying customers only”, offering more relevant answers to the questions you have about your users.

-Create a new Survey or Incoming Feedback widget.
+Create a new Survey or Feedback widget.

 If you're not sure how the following guides can help:

-In the Targeting section, select Users with specific attributes.
+In the Targeting section, select Specific users

-Click Add Attribute.
+Click Add attribute

-You can add multiple attributes to the targeting rules
+Remember when adding multiple attributes to the targeting rules

-Select the User Attribute you want to target.
+Select the attribute you want to target.

-Once you've created the Survey or Incoming Feedback widget, it will now only appear for users who match the conditions set with your User Attributes filters.
+Once you have selected the correct condition, click Apply.
+After you've finished creating/editing the Survey or Feedback widget, it will only appear for users who match the conditions set with your User Attributes filters.